hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

     UnknownState --> Deactivated: E-6
 ```

-The Unknown State it only exists on the PRISM Indexer implementation.
+The Unknown State only exists on the PRISM Indexer implementation.
 It covers future extension of this protocol and represents either an Active or Deactivated state.

 #### Validation rules